“The world is a book and those who do not travel read only one page.”

 What motivates you to study English?

-Studying English without motivation is an uphill battle (difficult struggle).
+Studying English without motivation is an uphill battle.
 If you aren’t interested in English, your motivation will be very low and you will be unlikely to improve or become fluent.
 Fluency requires dedication and passion.

 Overseas puts the “OV” in apOVen.

 Traveling overseas means traveling to another country, often by plane over a sea.
-While I am from the United States, I am living overseas.
+I am from the United States, but I live overseas.
 Have you ever traveled overseas?

 We can substitute the word “abroad” for overseas.
 If you are planning to travel abroad, English will be very helpful in most places.